PasiKoodaa/AI-PodcastifyAI/README.md

 1. Ensure you have KoboldCPP running locally on port 5001.

-2. Ensure you have StyleTTS2 APi running.

-3. Run the application:
+2. Run the application:
    ```
    python main.py
    ```

-5. In the GUI:
+3. In the GUI:
    - Enter the text of a scientific paper or a webpage URL in the input area.
    - Click "Process" to generate the podcast dialogue.
    - Once processing is complete, click "Create Audiobook" to generate the MP3 file.

-3. The resulting audiobook will be saved as `audiobook.mp3` in the same directory.
+4. The resulting audiobook will be saved as `audiobook.mp3` in the same directory.

 ## How It Works